 - Has Experience

 - Strong Testimony

 Take a moment to observe their work environment.
 If the area is kept clean and neatly organized, then you can likely trust this lawyer to keep your case file in the same manner.
-There won’t be a risk of losing important documents or missing deadlines.
+As a result, there won’t be a risk of losing important documents or missing deadlines.

 Ask the lawyer about their experience in personal injury.
-Let’s say you were seeking compensation because of a negligent driver who caused a car accident.
-You’ll want to see if the lawyer has successfully handled car accident cases in the past and will be familiar with the process and how to best protect your rights.
+For example, let’s say you were seeking compensation because of a negligent driver who caused a car accident.
+You’ll want to see if the lawyer has successfully handled car accident cases in the past and will be familiar with the process and how to protect your rights best.

 You can also gather information on their record with past testimonies.
-If clients are leaving positive reviews about how this lawyer handled their case, you can take this into consideration that they’ll take the same experienced and professional approach to your case.
+For example, if clients leave positive reviews, you can assume that the firm will take the same experienced and professional approach to your case.

 On the other hand, an unreliable lawyer will not exhibit the qualities above.
-If you experience the points below, you may want to reconsider working with that legal representative.
+Therefore, if you experience the points below, you may want to reconsider working with that legal representative.